wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/3-explore-supported-upgrade-paths.md

  -  Internet Explorer.
 Microsoft Edge Chromium is the default browser.
 IE Mode in Microsoft Edge is available for supporting legacy web applications.
  -  Microsoft Edge.
 The legacy version of Microsoft Edge (non-Chromium) is no longer being developed.
  -  Roaming of Personalization settings (including wallpaper, slideshow, accent colors, and lock screen images) is no longer being developed.
- -  Timeline will not display new activity after July 2021.
+ -  Timeline won't display new activity after **July 2021.**

 #### Windows 11

  -  Cortana is no longer pinned to the task bar or part of the boot experience.
- -  Desktop wallpaper does not roam.
+ -  Desktop wallpaper doesn't roam.
  -  Start Menu

-     -  Named groups and folders of apps are no longer supported and the layout is not currently resizable.
+     -  Named groups and folders of apps are no longer supported and the layout isn't currently resizable.
      -  Live tiles are no longer available.
 Dynamic content has been replaced with the Widgets feature.
-     -  Pinned apps and sites will not migrate from Windows 10.
+     -  Pinned apps and sites won't migrate from Windows 10.
-     -  Customizations are still supported, but users cannot be locked from making layout changes.
+     -  Customizations are still supported, but users can't be locked from making layout changes.
- -  Multi-app Kiosk Mode is not available, only single app Kiosk Mode is supported.
+ -  Multi-app Kiosk Mode isn't available, only single app Kiosk Mode is supported.
  -  Snip and Sketch have been merged with the Snipping Tool.
  -  S Mode is only available on Home edition.
  -  Tablet mode is removed.
 The experience is more dynamic based on the configuration of the device.